phanirithvij2000/system/docs/NOTES.md

 - [ ] impermanence
   - not worth the effort imo
   - since it has the potential for data loss
-  - but sounds good in theory (declerative folder allowlist)
+  - but sounds good in theory (declarative folder allowlist)

 ## Notes